loader image

 About the Early Alert Tool

-The Merrimack River Early Alert tool is a mulitmodal resource for data sharing, result prediction, and real-time monitoring.
+The Merrimack River Early Alert tool is a multimodal resource for data sharing, result prediction, and real-time monitoring.
 This “Early Alert Tool”, consists of an AI-powered model and online dashboard, and serves a critical role in predicting water quality downstream of Wastewater Treatment Plants (WWTPs) after combined sewer overflow (CSO) events.
 With this prediction, an evaluation is made of the associated risk level for residents interacting with the river.
 This resource aids municipal Boards of Health in adhering to the Massachusetts Department of Environmental Protection (DEP) legislation regarding mandatory postings at public access points to the Merrimack River after CSO events.

 Funding for this tool